GaryChamberlain/garychamberlain.github.io/_posts/2015-06-23-your-website-platform.md

 ## What do you want your website to do?

-Many young entrepreneurs know they need a website.
+Many new entrepreneurs know they need a website.
 When asked, they will state it as one of their early objectives.
 What does that mean?
 When asked, they might say something like, "_so my customers can find me_" or "_so I can sell stuff._"  Those are perfectly valid responses, but might be too limited.
 In fact, your website could be much more.

 ## The Platform